 Get exclusive member benefits & effect social change.
 Join Today

-Call your doctor if the areas of macules contain lesions or if they become inflamed or itchy.
-This may be a sign of infection.
+Call your doctor if you start getting new macules or have old macules that become inflamed or itchy, or show some other change.
+This may be a sign of infection or a dermatological condition.

-Macules can be caused by many different conditions that affect the appearance of the skin.
-These changes cause areas of discoloration to appear on the skin.
+Macules can be caused by various conditions that affect the appearance of your skin, resulting in areas of discoloration.
 Conditions that are likely to cause macules are:

-Once the cause of the macules is diagnosed, you’ll be given treatment for the condition.
-Although the macules may not go away, treating the condition that’s causing them to appear may help prevent further growth of the macules you have or the formation of new macules.
+Once your doctor diagnoses the cause of your macules, they might be able to prescribe treatment for your condition.
+There are many different causes of macules, so treatments vary widely.
+Your macules may not go away, but treating the condition that’s causing them may help prevent further growth of the macules you have.
+It may also prevent the formation of new macules.

 Macules caused by vitiligo are difficult to treat.
 Treatment works best early on in the disease.
-Treatment options for macules caused by vitiligo include light therapy, immunosuppressive medications, and skin grafts.
+Treatment options for macules caused by vitiligo include:

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.